-We recommend a course of study totaling 24 tutoring hours (not including practice tests or homework that students are expected to complete between sessions).
-In lieu of or in addition to a package, individual two-hour meetings are also available.
+We recommend a course of study totaling 24 tutoring hours for most students beginning test preparation.
+In lieu of or in addition to a package, individual meetings are also available.
 See below for a more thorough description of the SAT tutoring package.

 SAT Tutoring Package

 Course Description: This comprehensive course carefully reviews the strategies and techniques needed to excel on the SAT.
 This course is tailored specifically to the testing strengths and weaknesses of your child—we will spend the most time and effort on sections that give him or her the most trouble.
 With these strategies in hand, your child will be armed to tackle even the most difficult questions on the test.
 This package includes:

 A personalized study plan, along with practice and review materials;